OpenMDAO/OpenMDAO/openmdao/docs/examples/keplers_equation/keplers_equation.rst

 .. math::
      lhs(var) \cdot mult(var) = rhs(var)

-The _mult_ term is an optional multipler than can be applied to the left-hand-side (LHS) of the equation.
-For our example we will assign the right-hand-side (RHS) to the mean anomaly (M) and the left-hand-side to :math:`E - e \sin{E}`
+The *mult* term is an optional multiplier than can be applied to the left-hand side (LHS) of the equation.
+For our example, we will assign the right-hand side (RHS) to the mean anomaly (M), and the left-hand side to :math:`E - e \sin{E}`

 In this implementation, we rely on an ExecComp to compute the value of the LHS.

-Implicit components in OpenMDAO also provide an "initial guess" method, *guess_nonlinear* which provides the starting value for the implicit state variable (`E` in this case) for the nonlinear solver.
+Implicit components in OpenMDAO also provide an "initial guess" method, *guess_nonlinear*, which provides the starting value for the implicit state variable (`E` in this case) for the nonlinear solver.
 When solving Kepler's equation, using `M` as the initial guess for `E` is a good starting point.

 In summary, the recipe for solving Kepler's equation is as follows:

-- Define a problem with a `Group` as it's model.
+- Define a problem with a `Group` as its model.
-- To that Group, add components which provide, `M`, `e`, and the left-hand-side of Kepler's equation.
+- To that Group, add components which provide, `M`, `e`, and the left-hand side of Kepler's equation.
-- Add a linear and nonlinear solver to the Group, since the default solver's do not iterate.
+- Add a linear and nonlinear solver to the Group, since the default solvers do not iterate.
 - Setup the problem, set values for the inputs, and run the model.

 .. embed-test::